Uecki/lemo4moodle/README.txt

     2.1 Installing Lemo4Moodle via Moodle (recommended)

-    To install Lemo4Moodle via Moodle, you first have to download the .zip file found in the GitHub repository and make sure that you are logged in as an admin.
+    To install Lemo4Moodle via Moodle, you first have to download the lemo4moodle.zip file found in the GitHub repository and make sure that you are logged in as an admin.

+    !!!
+Important: there are two .zip files, lemo4moodle.zip and lemo4moodle_hwr.zip.
+        You should only use the latter when installing this plugin for the HWR Berlin, because it doesn't follow all the moodle coding guidelines.

     Next, choose "Site administration" from the left sidebar, click on the tab "Plugins" and the click on "Install plugins".

-    On that page, you simply have to select the Lemo4Mooodle .zip file and Moodle does the rest for you.
+    On that page, you simply have to select the lemo4Mooodle.zip file and Moodle does the rest for you.

     -----------------------------------